vutikurishanmukha9/Resume_App/README.md

 # AI Resume Analyzer

-An AI-powered web application that analyzes resumes, matches them with job descriptions, calculates ATS scores, and predicts the best-fit job titles using advanced NLP and machine learning techniques.
+An AI-powered web application that analyzes resumes, matches them with job descriptions, calculates ATS scores, and predicts best-fit job titles using NLP and machine learning.

 ---